-For the week, 58 companies will be reporting their respective earnings with the biggest reporting session being Thursday (16).
-Key Meetings and Reports: Much ado about everything Fed related on Wednesday starting at 2:00PM ET and concluding with the Fed Chair Press Conference scheduled for 2:30PM ET.
-The U.S. GDP will be released at 8:30AM ET on Friday.
-There are no companies of particular note holding shareholder meetings this week.
+For the week, 25 companies will be reporting their respective earnings with the biggest reporting session being Thursday (14).
+We've summarized the top 6 companies most likely to experience the greatest movement in their share prices immediately following their respective earnings announcements.
+Key Meetings and Reports: Fed Chair Speeches are scheduled Tuesday through Thursday.
+Jobless Claims will be released on Thursday @ 8:30AM ET.
+There are no companies of significance scheduled to conduct shareholder meetings this week.

 If you are just getting started in investing through a company 401K plan or you are self-employed and have decided it is time to contribute to an IRA, there is one characteristic that you all have in common: You are about to embark on a journey that favors the well-informed.
 There are many personal and behavorial qualities one needs to go along with this, but this, you will discover, is the KEY.

 How does one excel at anything?
-You either; a. focus, in a conserted effort, the talent that you were born with, b. acquire talent over time through hard work and apply it or c. you were born lucky and things just seem to fall into your lap.
-Actually, if you are best described by a. or c. please don't waste another moment by reading the rest of this article.
-We like to spend our time focusing in on aiding those that might find they are best described by b.
+You either; A: Focus, in a conserted manner, the talent that you were born with.
+B: Acquire talent over time through hard work and apply it.
+Or C: Happen to be born lucky and things just seem to fall into your lap.
+Actually, if you are best described by A or C, please don't waste another moment by reading the rest of this article.
+We like to spend our time focusing in on aiding those that might find they are best described by B.

 If you find that you are delighted with your subscription, the individual incentive program is probably a great idea for you.
 Refer your friends, family members and colleagues to The Verity Fund.
 You will receive a bonus of your choice when someone that you referred signs up for a subscription.